marloes3105/tchic_figures/README.md

 ## figure 6
 figure panels
-- [ ] d) change to steps instead of RT for both line plot and histogram
+- [x] d) change to steps instead of RT for both line plot and histogram
-- [ ] f) show the same cells/UMAP in both
+- [x] f) show the same cells/UMAP in both
-- [ ] g) move all targets to supp, keep diff expressed only
+- [x] g) move all targets to supp, keep diff expressed only
+- [ ] g) maybe nice to plot lineage day underneath x axis.
+To see if TFs are already up before germ layer specification.
+It looks like it)

 supplementary figure
 - [ ] b) show subselection that Peter indicated